tendermint/tendermint/docs/architecture/adr-012-peer-transport.md

 Responsible for emitting and connecting to Peers.
 The implementation of `Peer` is left to the transport, which implies that the chosen transport dictates the characteristics of the implementation handed back to the `Switch`.
-It is the place where we enforce low-level guards[0]:
+Each transport implementation is responsible to filter establishing peers specific to its domain, for the default multiplexed implementation the following will
+apply:

 * connections from our own node
 * handshake fails
 * upgrade to secret connection fails
-* protocol/app/... version doesn't match
+* prevent duplicate ip

 ``` go